Unit 2 - Practice Quiz

 wh-questions Medium

-B. Why you made that decision?
+B. For what did you make that decision?

 34 Which of the following is a subject question?